bhushan/Change-Namespace-of-Laravel-Project/README.md

-# Changing Laravel 6 namespace
+# Changing Laravel Project Namespace

+Supports : Laravel 6.x, 7.x

 First we create the command with